Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Results

 \section{Results}

-We shall now discuss the $\tgstar$ tensor as a function of the magnetic field intensity and direction.
+We shall now discuss the effective \Lande\ factor as a function of the magnetic field intensity and direction.
 As $g_{RLZ}$ evaluated from the \RLZ\ formula ($g_{RLZ}=-49$ for the present material) does not depend on the magnetic field, we put particular emphasis on the role of the SO-induced component $\mathbf{g}_{SO}$ in terms of the tensor elements, Eqs.~(\ref{g_ab}).
-As shown in the previous section, corrections to the \Lande\ factor coming from the SO interaction are in general wave-vector dependent, which results from the orbital effects of the magnetic field.
-For this reason, we shall investigate $\mathbf{g}_{SO}$ as a function of both the wave vector and the magnetic field.
-We limit our study to the lowest subband assuming an the electrical potential is applied to the bottom gate to induce SO coupling.
+As shown in the previous section, corrections to the \Lande\ factor coming from the SO interaction are indirectly dependent on the wave-vector via $\psi_{n,k_z}$, which results from the orbital effects of the magnetic field.
+For this reason, we shall study both $\gstar$ and $\mathbf{g}_{SO}$ as a function of both the wave vector and the magnetic field.
+We limit our study to the lowest subband assuming the electrical potential is applied to the bottom gate to induce SO coupling.
 For simplicity, in the rest of the paper we omit the subband index in Eqs.~(\ref{eq:el_alfa}), (\ref{eq:el_g}), i.e. $\langle \dots \rangle _{n=1}=\langle \dots \rangle$.